All Products

 LOCATION 'oss://oss-cn-hangzhou-internal.aliyuncs.com/external-table-test/json_struct/';

-2. Query the table directly:
+2. Query the data in the table directly:

 SELECT * FROM extable_json_test02;